Confidence Intervals for Descriptive Statistics

 summarize(prop_positive = mean(mde_status))

-Now, let’s go really big and draw 5000 resamples.
+Now, let’s go really big and draw 5000 resamples, and again estimate the proportion of adolescents with a past-year MDE in each one.
 Given the large number of resamples, we won’t print out the proportion of students who experienced a past-year MDE in each resample, but rather, we’ll create a histogram of these resampled proportions.

 set.seed(12345)